DajanaRadovic/BlazorServer/README.md

   It compares the performance of `MySimpleDictionary` against the built-in .NET `Dictionary<TKey, TValue>`.
   The results are printed to the console.

+- **BlazorServer (Blazor Server Application)**
+  A Blazor Server app that provides a web interface for adding, displaying, and managing dictionary entries.
+  Uses MudBlazor components for modern UI design.

+  Implements two main pages:

+  /add — Page for adding new key-value pairs to the shared dictionary.

+  /display — Page for viewing all entries, removing specific entries, and clearing the dictionary.
 ---

 ## How to Run